MohamedAmineAlhiane/Behavior-Based.Web.Application-Firewall-WAF/README.md

 ## High-Level Architecture

-The architecture of this WAF prototype is intentionally simple and modular, designed to clearly demonstrate the flow of request evaluation without introducing unnecessary complexity.
+The architecture of this WAF is intentionally simple and modular, designed to clearly demonstrate the flow of request evaluation without introducing unnecessary complexity.

 At a high level, incoming HTTP requests pass through the following stages: